omegavic01/IPR_Repo/IPR/docs/_build/html/_sources/index.rst.txt

 By following the below listed python scripts you will be following the step by step process that is currently in use by the IPR Team.
-To both request and compile the IB DDI IPAM data into a format as requested by IPR.
+To both request and compile the IB IPAM data into a format as requested by IPR.
 The final output being DDI_to_IPR.xlsx.
-Future development of scripts and documentation for creating import sheets for IB based off of changes to DDI_to_IPR.xlsx has been road mapped.

 ipam_query_app_full_report_xls.py
 ---------------------------------